- What Is a Migraine?

 Migraines can be a major inconvenience in an already challenging situation, but it is something that can be controlled.
-The chronicling of triggers unique to you in your diary and the prevention methods mentioned above can help you avoid and control the severe headaches to a large extent.
-Even if you are unable to do much about the pain, you can take solace in the fact that in all probability, it will only have to endure it for the initial part of your pregnancy.
+The chronicling of triggers unique to you in your diary and the prevention methods mentioned above can help you avoid and control severe headaches to a large extent.
+Even if you are unable to do much about the pain, you can take solace in the fact that, in all probability, you will only have to endure it for the initial part of your pregnancy.

 Also Read: Fever During Pregnancy – An Overview